1940

 several paint schemes while with TWA.
 The above is the most commonly seen pattern.
 Another

-Kansas City.
-The origin of the trout are not known but Jack loved to steal away from TWA
+origin of the trout are not known but Jack loved to steal away from TWA with friends or clients

-with friends or clients whenever he could arrange it to relax on hunting or fishing trips.
+whenever he could arrange it to relax on hunting or fishing trips.

-to accommodate Jack's Electra Jr. NC18137
+To Land Jack's TWA Electra Jr. NC18137

 One of the very first things Jack did after he bought his Sedona property was start searching

-Two Sedona locations are considered by Frye
+Two Sedona Locations Considered by Frye

 The first location was where the current Sedona Airport is today on Tabletop Mountain.
 Jack